Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Posted on | 13 Comments

-Are you wondering where to go to find some beautiful waterfalls without traveling too far from Greenville, SC?
-You’re in luck because we have gathered all the information you need about finding waterfalls close to home, all in one handy place!
+Are you wondering where to find beautiful waterfalls without traveling too far from Greenville, SC?
+You’re in luck!
+We’ve gathered all the information you need to find waterfalls close to home, all in one handy place!
 Whether you want to take in a waterfall while enjoying a long hike or a waterfall that you can view with very little effort, local mom Kristina has all the details right here!

 Waterfalls near Greenville, SC

-Waterfalls can be quite magical and we have so, so many near us in the Upstate.
-Waterfalls are beautiful any time of year also – surrounded by wildflowers in the spring, framed by greenery over the summer and perfect for swimming, delivering fall colors in autumn, and showing off (some) frozen beauty in winter.
+Waterfalls can be quite magical, and we have so, so many near us in the Upstate.
+Waterfalls are beautiful any time of year.
+They’re surrounded by wildflowers in the spring, framed by greenery in warm months, perfect for swimming in the summer, dazzling with fall colors in autumn, and showing off (some) frozen beauty in winter.

-It is incredibly important for your own safety and for the safety of your family, EMTs, and rescuers, to never play at the top or sides of a waterfall, even for a second or to get an Insta-worthy photo.
-Those rocks are slippery and many people have unfortunately lost their lives at waterfalls in our area.
+Please note: It’s is incredibly important for your own safety and for the safety of your family, EMTs, and rescuers, to never play at the top or sides of a waterfall, even for a second or to get an Insta-worthy photo.
+Those rocks are slippery, and many people have unfortunately lost their lives at waterfalls in our area.

 For important tips on recreating responsibly, please see this story on the seven Leave No Trace principles.

-Below are some of our favorite waterfalls near the Upstate, SC.
-But, if you love waterfalls you’ll want to take a look at this list of Waterfalls of the Southeast, loaded with waterfall hikes in South Carolina, North Carolina, Georgia and Tennessee.
+Below are some of our favorite waterfalls near Upstate, SC.
+But, if you love waterfalls don’t this list of Waterfalls of the Southeast.
+It’s loaded with waterfall hikes in South Carolina, North Carolina, Georgia, and Tennessee.

-You don’t have to go far to see the first waterfalls on this list.
-Pack a picnic, relax on the nearby swings, or take a walk through Falls Park on the Reedy River in downtown Greenville and see the beautiful waterfalls that run right through our beautiful city.
+You don’t have to go far to see the first waterfall on this list.
+Pack a picnic, relax on the nearby swings, or take a walk through Falls Park on the Reedy River in downtown Greenville to see the beautiful waterfall that runs right through our beautiful city.

 South Main Street and Camperdown Way